mozilla/chromeless/README.txt

   source bin/activate
   cd packages/cuddlefish
-  cuddlefisher.py test
+  cfx test

 The runner will automatically find a Firefox installation to use as the XULRunner host, though you can also specify a different binary through the command-line.
-Run 'cuddlefisher.py --help' for more information on this.
+Run 'cfx --help' for more information on this.

 If you have any questions, feel free to send them to the Jetpack mailing list: